 You will be monitored for approximately an hour, then sent home to rest for the remainder of the day.
 Nearly all of our patients are back to normal activities the next day.
 (We will always call you to make sure you're feeling well after your procedure.)

-Patients often have questions about a very rare condition that can develop during the egg retrieval phase of IVF called Ovarian Hyperstimulation Syndrome, or “OHSS” for short.
-This is a medical complication that affects approximately 3% (or less) of women undergoing IVF each year.
+Patients often have questions about a rare condition that can develop during the egg retrieval phase of IVF called Ovarian Hyperstimulation Syndrome, or “OHSS” for short.

-These are the most common symptoms of If you experience any of the following symptoms, reach out to your nurse or doctor:
+These are the most common signs of OHSS.
+If you experience any of the following, reach out to your nurse or doctor to come up with a plan to manage your symptoms.

 The First Level: A Normal Menstrual Cycle